 The Cecchi intervention was similar to a small farming revolution in that the agricultural techniques used up until then did not guarantee the consistent quality needed for a winery to survive.

-With soil studies in hand, and the known practices carried out in many other places - Maremma revealed an enormous potential in its terroir; so much so the winery decided to enlarge the planting area to its current 100 hectares, where the star varietal is Sangiovese (minus the Vermentino part).
+With soil studies in hand, and the known practices carried out in many other places - Maremma revealed an enormous potential in its terroir; so much so the winery decided to enlarge the planting area to its current 100 hectares, where the star varietal is Sangiovese.

-Among the primary areas of high viticultural development, Morellino di Scansano is that which has proven to be the most decisive, achieving the ‘Controlled and Guaranteed Designation of Origin (D.O.C.G.)’ in 2007.
+Among the primary areas of high viticultural development, Morellino di Scansano is the one which has proven to be the most decisive, achieving the ‘Controlled and Guaranteed Designation of Origin (D.O.C.G.)’ in 2007.

 The expansion of the cultivated area was about 1500 hectares and involved six municipalities in the province of Grosseto.
-Scansano is at 500 meters above sea level.
-The cultivated areas’ slopes face the town center and descend towards the sea.
-Here, Sangiovese expresses its warmth and body but without denying its natural acidity qualities that make it the ideal companion for Italian cuisine.
+Scansano is at 500 metres above sea level.
+The cultivated areas’ slopes face the town centre and descend towards the sea.